ecc12/pub/README.txt

   large, structured efforts.
                                                                   Tim O'Reilly

-More information is available at http://www.ecc12.com.
+More information is available at http://www.ecc.guru.

-Please contact Cameron King at cking@ecc12.com for questions or comments.
+Please contact Cameron King at cameron.king@ecc.email for questions or comments.